 While most people would probably prefer to drink a large glass of milk rather than wine with a hot curry, in a restaurant, it’s not always a possibility.
 And, if you’re not a huge fan of Mango Lassi or a refreshing Lager, you will still be hoping that a glass of wine, or a bulk number of bottles if you buy online wine, can quench your thirst and relieve the fire on your taste buds.

 However, as you will quickly realise – be it at home or a restaurant – not every wine you drink with curry is going to be suitable.
 Some, in fact, intensify the heat or change the flavour of your meal entirely.
-If you’re determined that you’ll be ordering something off the wine list, here are a few tips and tricks to help you make the right choice.
+If you’re determined that you’ll be ordering something off the wine list, along with checking official wine reviews, here are a few tips and tricks to help you make the right choice.

 Consider the Curry